fglock/Perlito/README-perlito5-Java.md

 "local" stack is shared.

+Perlito also has an internal "boolean" stack, which is shared.

 Perl lexical variables are not shared between threads.
 Variables captured in closures running in different threads are shared.